ProjectRC/RC/README.md

 ## First of all

-Insert your consumer key and consumer secret of Linkedin and twitter
+Insert your consumer key and consumer secret of Linkedin and consumer key, consumer secret, access token, access token secret of Twitter

 ## Running the server on Cloud9 IDE